 As we all know, in the Bible there are the following scriptures: “And after eight days again his disciples were within, and Thomas with them: then came Jesus, the doors being shut, and stood in the middle, and said, Peace be to you.
 Then said he to Thomas, Reach here your finger, and behold my hands; and reach here your hand, and thrust it into my side: and be not faithless, but believing.
 And Thomas answered and said to him, My LORD and my God.
 Jesus said to him, Thomas, because you have seen me, you have believed: blessed are they that have not seen, and yet have believed” (John 20:26-29).

-Whenever I read these scriptures, I always think: The scriptures record that the appeared to His disciples after the doors were shut, saying “Peace be to you!”
-That is to say, the Lord Jesus at that time was no longer a flesh but a spiritual body, for only the spiritual body is not subject to space and geographical constraints, entering into and going out of the house with the doors closed, appearing and disappearing at any time, with transcendent power.
-However, I wonder all the time, “Now that the Lord Jesus, after the resurrection, has finished the work He undertook, why is it necessary for Him to return to the people’s midst in His original image, appearing to His disciples or talking to Thomas?”
-Not until I have read God’s words did I have a brand-new understanding and knowledge of the intention of the Lord Jesus’ appearance to His disciple Thomas after the resurrection.
+Whenever I read these scriptures, I always think: The scriptures record that theappeared to His disciples after the doors were shut, saying “Peace be to you!”
+That is to say, the Lord Jesus at that time was no longer a flesh but a spiritual body, for only the spiritual body is not subject to space and geographical constraints, entering in and going out of the house with the doors closed, appearing and disappearing at any time, with transcendent power.
+However, I wonder all the time, “Since the Lord Jesus, after His resurrection, had finished His work of redemption, why was it necessary for Him to return to the people’s midst in His original image, appearing to His disciples and talking to Thomas?”
+Not until I read God’s words did I have a brand-new understanding and knowledge of the intention of the Lord Jesus appearing to His disciple Thomas after the resurrection.

-God’s word allowed me to understand that as for those such as Thomas who without having faith in God’s almightiness and sovereignty and His incarnation, God is not only incapable of approving of their so-called belief and following, but instead will condemn and pronounce a judgment on them due to their doubt and attitude toward Christ.
-Consequently, they will forever lose the opportunity of following, knowing Christ, and being saved and perfected by Christ.
+God’s word allowed me to understand that as for those such as Thomas whowithout having faith in God’s almightiness and sovereignty and His incarnation, God is not only incapable of approving of their so-called belief and following, but instead will condemn and pronounce a judgment on them due to their doubt and attitude toward Christ.
+Consequently, they will forever lose the opportunity of following and knowing Christ, and being saved and perfected by Christ.
 Simultaneously, God has given us an admonishment as well as a warning through the matter of Thomas.
-That is: No matter in what sort of ways God will appear, work and speak, people should possess true belief in Him.
-If people, like Thomas, doubt and deny God while believing in Him, they will surely be forsaken by God and sink into the darkness.
-Only if one acts as a pure and honest person, and truly trusts and follows God without any doubts and suspicions can he be commended and blessed by God.
+That is: No matter what sort of ways God will appear, work and speak, people should possess true belief in Him.
+If people, like Thomas, doubt and deny God while believing in Him, they will surely be forsaken by God and sink into darkness.
+Only if one truly trusts and follows God without any doubts and suspicions, can he be commended and blessed by God.